bareos/bareos/docs/manuals/source/IntroductionAndTutorial/InstallingBareos.rst

    service bareos-sd start
    service bareos-fd start

-You will eventually have to allow access to the ports 9101-9103, used by Bareos.
+Please remark, the Bareos Daemons need to have access to the ports 9101-9103.

-Now you should be able to access the director using the bconsole.
+Now you should be able to log in to the director using the bconsole.

 When you want to use the bareos-webui, please refer to the chapter :ref:`section-install-webui`.